darrenkearney/reknown/README.md

-# renown
+# reknown
-Global Game Jam 2016 entry
+Global Game Jam 2016 entry (down as renown on globalgamejam.org)

 A browser based HTML 5 game built with Phaser.js framework for the 2016 Global Game Jam.